 Johnson & Johnson lists aloe vera and Vitamin E as its active ingredients.
 A full list of ingredients for Johnson & Johnson Creamy Baby Oil include: Water, Cetyl Alcohol.
 Glycerin, Cocoglycerides, Glycine Solo (Soybean) Oil, Dimethicone, Zea Mays (Corn) Starch, Carbomer, Phenoxyethanol and Potassium Cetyl Phosphate, Hydrogenated Palm Glycerides, Fragrance.
 Methylparaben, Mineral Oil.
 Tetrasodium EDTA, Butyrospermum Parkii (Shea) Butter Extract, Theobroma Cacao (Cocoa) Seed Butter, Hydrogenated Cottonseed Oil, Sodium Hydroxide, Propylparaben, Ethylparaben, Glyceryl Oleate, Tocopheryl Acetate (Vitamin E), Aloe Barbadensis Leaf Juice, Titanium Dioxide, Mica.

-There is no scientific evidence that baby oil prevents mosquito bites.
-If you’re looking for a tested and proven mosquito repellent, it might be better to consult trusted sources, like Consumer Reports.
+There is no scientific evidence that baby creamy oil prevents mosquito bites.
+However, if you’re looking for a tested and proven mosquito repellent, it might be better to consult trusted sources, like Consumer Reports.
 Their insect repellent buying guide tests and rates several of the most popular brands on the market.
 They also indicate what active ingredients each brand contains.
-You can view their recommendations here.

 Mosquito Squad of Greater Washington DC is always available to help tackle mosquito problems of any size.
-Instead of trying ineffective DIY hacks, give us a call.
+Instead of trying ineffective DIY hacks, give our mosquito control experts a call.
 We can keep populations in check on your property with our barrier sprays, and we also regularly offer advice on how to fight the bite on our blog.